HazyResearch/deepdive/doc/calibration.md

 INSERT INTO dd_graph_variables_holdout(variable_id)
 [A SELECT statement that selects the IDs of all variables to be in the holdout]
 {% endhighlight %}

-The system default holdout query for a random holdout looks as follows:

-{% highlight sql %}
-INSERT INTO dd_graph_variables_holdout(variable_id)
-SELECT id FROM dd_graph_variables
-WHERE RANDOM() < [holdoutFraction] AND is_evidence = true;
-{% endhighlight %}

-Note that because all extractors assign unique variable IDs to extracted tuples you can query your extractor output tables directly to find the appropriate variable IDs.

 ### Inspecting Probabilities and Weights